jamalfrnk/ContingencyTables_R/README.md

     TitanicSurvival = read.csv('TitanicSurvival.csv')

-We use the head() function to see the first few lines of the dataset. head(TitanicSurvival.csv)
+We use the `head` function to see the first few lines of the dataset. head(TitanicSurvival)

     ##                                 X survived    sex     age passengerClass
     ## 1   Allen, Miss.
 Elisabeth Walton      yes female 29.0000            1st
     ## 2  Allison, Master.
 Hudson Trevor      yes   male  0.9167            1st